 Physics makes an interesting subject when motivated by the desire to learn the fundamental or basic laws concerning matter and the forces of nature which shape the world that you live in.
 Face it…..
-We are living on a floating planet orbiting a burning central star.
-That along must be riveting as a revelation to you.
+We are living on a big ball of mud planet orbiting a burning central star floating through the darkness of space.
+That picture alone must be riveting as a revelation to you.
 You cannot be indulging in pointless pursuits of sheer entertainment while spinning on a planet around a star….. seriously!!!

 The interest in Physics

 Every child; including your own will find every little thing fascinating.
 It has been said that a 5 year old asks an average of about 300 questions per day.
 And do not dumb down your child by asking it to go read a book, watch a documentary or simply outsource your responsibility as a parent by sending them off for tuition.
-Give them the tools they need to discover and arrive at an answer on their own.
+Give them the tools they need to discover and arrive at an answer on their own, and be part of their journey by rediscovering that which fascinates them.
 Give them the confidence they need to pursue their discovery even if it yields at a temporary state or half truth.
-Don’t teach and despair your child with concepts of gravity.
+Don’t teach and despair your child with concepts of gravity thought from an institution of learning.
 Let the child discover gravity.
 You may guide the questions they ask but never forge into them by force.

 Before long, your young 10 year old can bring his or her desire for a hidden laboratory into reality.
 You certainly do not need a tutor for that.
 Choose not those Physics tutors, top tutor, super tutors, champion tutors and even mega tutors, especially the self-declared ones who guarantee A1s and A2s.
 But rather those who can bring you to the front row seat of past discoveries and make you (and your child) experience those discoveries with words and diagrams that make you think as if it was you who discovered them.
 To provide for this sort of experience at home, I propose two items that every household or large extended family (in the grandparents’ house) should have.